arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

     delete:
       operationId: deleteEdgeDefinition
       description: |
         Remove one edge definition from the graph.
-This will only remove the edge collection, the vertex collections remain untouched and can still be used in your queries.
+This only removes the edge collection from the graph definition.
+The vertex collections of the edge definition become orphan collections but otherwise remain untouched and can still be used in your queries.
       parameters:
         - name: graph
           in: path